Hearst Castle: Buying the land: 1865–1919

 Born in Missouri in 1820, Hearst made his fortune as a miner, notably at the Comstock Lode and the Homestake Mine.
-He then undertook a political career, becoming a senator in 1886, and purchasing the The San Francisco Examiner.
+He then undertook a political career, becoming a senator in 1886, and purchasing The San Francisco Examiner.
 Investing in land, he bought the Piedra Blanca property in 1865 and subsequently extended his holdings with the acquisition of most of the Santa Rosa estate, and much of the San Simeon lands.
 In the 1870s George Hearst built a ranch house on the estate, which remains a private property maintained by the Hearst Corporation, and the San Simeon area became a site for family camping expeditions, including his young son, William.
 A particularly favored spot was named Camp Hill, the site of the future Hearst Castle.
 Years later Hearst recalled his early memories of the place.
 "My father brought me to San Simeon as a boy.
 I had to come up the slope hanging on to the tail of a pony.
 We lived in a cabin on this spot and I could see forever.
 That's the West – forever."
 George Hearst developed the estate somewhat, introducing beef and dairy cattle, planting extensive fruit orchards, and expanding the wharf facilities at San Simeon Bay.
 He also bred racehorses.
 While his father developed the ranch, Hearst and his mother traveled, including an eighteen-month tour of Europe in 1873, where Hearst's lifelong obsession with art collecting began.

 At George Hearst's death in 1891, he left an estate of $18 million to his widow including the California ranch.
 Phoebe Hearst shared the cultural and artistic interests of her son, collecting art and patronizing architects.
 She was also a considerable philanthropist, founding schools and libraries, supporting the fledgling University of California, Berkeley, including the funding of the Hearst Mining Building in memory of her husband, and making major donations to a range of women's organizations, including the YWCA.
-During this period, probably in the late 1890s, Mrs Hearst encountered Julia Morgan, a young architecture student at Berkeley.
+During this period, probably in the late 1890s, Mrs Hearst encountered Julia Morgan, a young civil engineering student at Berkeley.
 On Phoebe Hearst's own death in 1919, Hearst inherited the ranch, which had grown to 250000 acre and 14 mi of coastline, as well as $11 million.
 Within days, he was at Morgan's San Francisco office.
 (Note: Mary Levkoff suggests that the initial discussion regarding San Simeon took place just before Phoebe Hearst's death, in late March or early April 1919.)